facebook/react-native/docs/LinkingLibraries.md

 ---

-Not every app uses all the native capabilities, and including the code to support all those features would impact in the binary size...
-But we still want to make easy to add these features whenever you need them.
+Not every app uses all the native capabilities, and including the code to support all those features would impact the binary size...
+But we still want to make it easy to add these features whenever you need them.

 With that in mind we exposed many of these features as independent static libraries.

-For most of the libs it will be as simples as dragging two files, sometimes a third step will be necessary, but no more than that.
+For most of the libs it will be as simple as dragging two files, sometimes a third step will be necessary, but no more than that.

 _All the libraries we ship with React Native live on the `Libraries` folder in